rare-snark/pyGoL/README.md

 Different rulesets are defined in code underneath the `ruleCheck()` function using an elif ladder and primitive integer arrays.

 The design is very human making it easy to edit and expand upon.
-The there's a lot of [different rules for game of life](https://conwaylife.com/wiki/List_of_Life-like_rules) that you can choose to implement if you so choose.
+There's a lot of [different rules for game of life](https://conwaylife.com/wiki/List_of_Life-like_rules) that you can choose to implement if you so choose.

-I'm a big fan of `anneal` myself :)
+I'm a big fan of `anneal` myself
 ![default](https://github.com/rare-snark/pyGoL/blob/main/anneal.png)
 so I chose to implement it myself.